 Malaria and Other Diseases Spread by Bugs

-Children who travel to areas where malaria is a risk should take drugs to prevent malaria, just like their parents.
-A doctor can tell you which malaria medicine is best for your child.
-Many of these drugs have a bitter taste, but a pharmacist can pulverize the capsules and put the powder in a flavorless gelatin capsule.
+Children who travel to areas where malaria is present should take medicine to prevent malaria, just like their parents.
+Your health care provider can tell you which malaria medicine is best for your child.
+Many of these drugs have a bitter taste, but a pharmacist can crush the capsules and put the powder in a flavorless gelatin capsule.
 Because of the risk of overdose, malaria drugs should be stored in childproof containers and kept out of the reach of children.
 Malaria drugs are not 100% effective, and other diseases are also spread by insects, so children (and their parents!) should avoid bug bites, even if they are taking malaria medicine.

 - Page created: April 26, 2013

 - Page last updated: August 02, 2018

-- Page last reviewed: April 26, 2013
+- Page last reviewed: August 02, 2018

 - Content source: